AleksandarBayrev/general-linux-fixes/Debian-Stable-HowTO.md

 # Install `ttf-mscorefonts-installer` to add Microsoft fonts
 # Install `KSystemLog` to view logs
 # Check `Gaming-Linux-HowTO.md` for gaming
+# Check `KDE-Settings.md` for some settings if you use KDE
 # To enable automatic time sync install `systemd-timesyncd`
 # To upgrade from one release to another - edit `/etc/apt/sources.list` and change codenames, don't skip versions because the system will break.
 Use `sudo apt full-upgrade` after changing release codename
 # If using other software such as NVIDIA drivers directly from NVIDIA's development repo - update this as well: `/etc/apt/sources.list.d/cuda-<distro>-x86_x64.list`.
 Rename it to next version and update the contents where `<distro>` is for example `debian12`